ebubevick/testing/README.md

 **Caution:** The provided PostgreSQL deployment YAML file uses default credentials (`postgres`/`postgres`) and has security implications.
 This is suitable for testing and development purposes but is not recommended for production deployments.
 For production environments, ensure you follow best practices for securing your PostgreSQL deployment.
 If you need guidance on securing your PostgreSQL deployment for production, feel free to reach out to me on LinkedIn.

-# Insert Service YAML for exposing the web vote app
+# Apply Services for exposing the web voting-app

 Create the Service YAML files: